"Team head Lauren Goldman is 'a superb relationship partner who drafts excellent briefs and provides great judgment on

-Lauren Goldman is a member of Mayer Brown’s Management Committee and serves as co-head of Mayer Brown’s worldwide Litigation & Dispute Resolution practice.
-She is a member of the Firm's Partnership Board.
+Lauren Goldman is a member of Mayer Brown’s Management Committee and serves as co-head of Mayer Brown's worldwide Litigation & Dispute Resolution practice and is a member of the Firm's Partnership Board.
 She practices in the Supreme Court & Appellate group in the firm’s New York office.
 Lauren has briefed and argued numerous appeals addressing issues of importance to the business community in state and federal courts around the country.

 Lauren’s practice is not limited to the appellate courts: she has extensive experience litigating complex legal issues at all levels.
 In the past five years, she has served as lead legal strategy counsel in connection with more than a dozen high-stakes jury trials, including two cases in which the plaintiffs unsuccessfully sought more than $1 billion in damages.
 Lauren works closely with trial teams to obtain legal rulings that maximize their ability to obtain a defense verdict, as well as handling all aspects of appellate preservation before, during, and after trial.
 Lauren has a particular focus on mass actions, and has worked with trial teams to develop legal arguments and strategy in several recent and pending class actions in state and federal courts.

 , clients say that Lauren is "super client-focused, extremely responsive, an excellent writer, and a poised and prepared oral advocate."
 They describe her as “smart, hardworking, and very analytical,” with an “unmatched ability to work well with other lawyers.”
 Lauren has been interviewed about Supreme Court developments on CNBC’s “Closing Bell” and FoxBusiness’s “Happy Hour,” as well as by the WSJ Law Blog, The American Lawyer, Newsweek,